How To Detect Gender In Ultrasound

 Understanding Ultrasound Accuracy Rates

 While ultrasound is a reliable method for gender determination, it is not 100% accurate.
-Accuracy rates vary depending on several factors, including gestational age, the baby's position, and maternal BMI.
+On the flip side, accuracy rates vary depending on several factors, including gestational age, the baby's position, and maternal BMI.
 In general, accuracy rates are higher after 18 weeks, with some studies reporting accuracy rates of 95% to 100% for male fetuses and slightly lower rates for female fetuses.

 It is important to understand that there is always a small chance of error, even with the best equipment and a skilled sonographer.
-If you are told the gender of your baby during the ultrasound, it is wise to keep this in mind and avoid making firm plans or purchases based solely on this information.
+If you are told the gender of your baby during the ultrasound, it is wise to keep this in mind and avoid making firm plans or purchases based solely on this information Less friction, more output..

 What to Do If the Gender Is Unclear